What’s The Recommended Exercise Routine For A 7-8-month-old Puppy?

 Balanced Diet for Growth

 Feed your puppy a balanced and age-appropriate diet to support their growth and development.
-Consult with your veterinarian to determine the appropriate portion sizes and the best type of for your puppy's breed and individual needs.
+Consult with your veterinarian to determine the appropriate portion sizes and the best type of food for your puppy's breed and individual needs.
 A nutritious diet provides the necessary fuel for your puppy's exercise routine.

 Ensure Ample Water Availability

 During exercise, ensure that your puppy has access to fresh water at all times.
 Hydration is crucial to prevent overheating and maintain your pup's overall health.
-Carry a water bottle and a small bowl when going for walks or other outdoor activities.
+Carry a portable water bottle and a small bowl when going for walks or other activities.

 Rest and Recovery